Bioconductor/BBS/Doc/Update-R-on-Linux-HOWTO.md

     ./bin/R-3.5
     install.packages("BiocManager")

-- Install the packages in /home/biocbuild/pkgs_to_install/ + knitr and
+- Install the packages in /home/biocadmin/pkgs_to_install/ + knitr and
-  knitcitations:
+  knitcitations and commonmark (for R >= 3.6):

     biocadmin@malbec2:~$ ls pkgs_to_install/
     BiocManager  biocViews  DynDoc  graph  README

     install.packages("BiocManager")
-    BiocManager::install(c('biocViews','DynDoc','graph', 'knitr', 'knitcitations'))
+    BiocManager::install(c('biocViews','DynDoc','graph', 'knitr', 'knitcitations', 'commonmark'))

 <a name="mac-and-windows"></a>
 ## Updating R on Mac OSX and Windows: